-Extended-release (ER) azithromycin (Zmax) is the first anti-pneumonia antibiotic that can be given in a single dose.
+ER azithromycin (Zmax) is the first anti-pneumonia antibiotic that can be given in a single dose.
 It is effective against Gram-positive, Gram-negative, and atypical bacteria.
-A single-dose ER antibiotic decreases the likelihood that a patient will stop taking the antibiotic early, which rapidly contributes to the development of drug-resistant bacteria.
+A single-dose ER antibiotic decreases the likelihood that a person will stop taking the antibiotic early, which rapidly contributes to the development of drug-resistant bacteria.

 - Burning in the throat

 - Skin reactions to sunlight